Skills Development Managing AI Skills with Nacos CLI

 nacos-cli skill-get <skill-name>

-nacos-cli skill-get <skill-name> -o /custom/path
+nacos-cli skill-get <skill-name> -o ~/my-skills

-After installation, confirm the skill is available by checking the directory:
+After installation, confirm the skill is available:

 ls ~/.skills/<skill-name>/SKILL.md